Acting Trade Minister reiterates Government's commitment to passage of Consumer Protection Law | Ghana News Agency

 “Mr Speaker, the issue of consumer protection, though of recent development, has been the concern of governments from ancient times.”

-He said the State was required, by article 35 clause 2, to seek the welfare of all citizens and, as a respected member of the international community, Ghana was enjoined by the United Nations Conference on Trade and Development (UNCTAD) to institute a functional consumer protection regime to protect consumers, as well as enshrine their rights in the marketplace.
+He said the State was required, by article 35 clause 2, to seek the welfare of all citizens and, as a respected member of the international community, the country is enjoined by the United Nations Conference on Trade and Development (UNCTAD) to institute a functional consumer protection regime to protect consumers, as well as enshrine their rights in the marketplace.

-He said it was to fulfil these obligations that Government was working rigorously to ensure the passage of a Consumer Protection Law.
+He said it was to fulfil these obligations that the government was working rigorously to ensure the passage of a Consumer Protection Law.

-Mr Jinapor said a lot of efforts had been made in the past resulting in the creation of institutions to protect the rights of consumers.
+Mr Jinapor said a lot of efforts had been made to create institutions to protect the rights of consumers, however, the country was unable to develop a single legislation for this course.

-However, the country had not been able to develop a single legislation for this cause.
+He said to ensure that consumers obtained Value for Money, there was an urgent need for a legal framework.

-Speaker Alban Sumana Kingsford Bagbin and Members of Parliament (MPs) in their contributions to the Policy Statement, lauded Mr Jinapor for his proactiveness in updating Parliament on upcoming policies to be laid before the House.
+Speaker Alban Sumana Kingsford Bagbin and Members of Parliament (MPs) in their contributions to the Policy Statement, lauded Mr Jinapor for updating parliament on upcoming policies to be laid before the House.

-The Speaker, encouraged other Ministers of State to emulate such remarkable actions
+The Speaker encouraged other Ministers of State to emulate such remarkable traits.

 GNA